debezium/debezium-design-documents/DDD-12.md

 quarkus.debezium.configuration.snapshot.mode=never
 ```

+Apart from usual configuration properties like data-source addresses, Debezium has an approach _configuration over code_ which prefers configuration properties to guide the behaviour.
+This kind of approach change in quarkus extension in favour of _code over configuration_ (or in this case _annotation over configuration_) in which we expose some feature of _Debezium Engine_ inside annotation code to make Debezium instrumentation more expressive and developer friendly.

 ## Quarkus Debezium Extension additional feature

 The extension permits to address some use-cases already present in Debezium but in a _Quarkus_ way: